 Session inspection, for instance, helps testers make sure that all sensitive data used by the application under test is encrypted properly before it’s sent over the internet.
 Fiddler also allows you to change or substitute application requests and server responses if necessary.

 To monitor and edit HTTP/HTTPS traffic, you can use the desktop version of Fiddler or the mobile application.
 To work with the mobile app, you’ll need to install a root certificate on your smartphone or tablet.
 This option is rather helpful in stress testing development on iOS and Android.
+To learn more about security testing of Android solutions, check out our article on Android app pentesting.

 Let’s see the basic settings for using Fiddler.